forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/setup.md

 For a better understanding of what each section and field refers to, please read the [config reference](config/config.md).

-## Parsing the genesis file
+## Parsing genesis file
-You may want to parse the genesis beofre start parsing the node.
+You can parse genesis file before start parsing the node.
 BDjuno will read the genesis.json from the default path: `~/.bdjuno/genesis.json`.
-To parse all the registered genesis modules, simply run:
+To parse all registered genesis modules, simply run:

 ```shell
 $ bdjuno parse genesis-file
 ```

-You may also specify the genesis file path:
+You can also specify the genesis file path:

 ```shell
 $ bdjuno parse genesis-file --genesis-file-path [/path/to/genesis.json]